snoozleEmily/tales-of-shinobi/README.md

 - [License](#license)

 ## About the Game
-Tales Of Shinobi is a virtual single-player RPG that takes you on a journey throughout Naruto's world.
-Choose your path, and experience epic adventures in this immersive game.
-Whether you want to follow in the footsteps of your favorite ninja or forge your destiny, become hokage, or enter the akatsuki, the choice is yours.
+Tales Of Shinobi is a virtual single-player, text-based RPG that takes you on a journey throughout Naruto's world.
+Choose your path and experience epic adventures in this immersive game.
+Whether you want to follow in the footsteps of your favorite ninja, forge your own destiny, become Hokage, or join the Akatsuki, the choice is yours.

 ## Game Features
 - **Customize Your Ninja**: Customize your own ninja character, including clan, abilities, and special jutsus.
 The storyline changes according to your choices!